akazakou/hapi-backend-skeleton/README.md

 ## Docker-Compose Setup for local development

+* Add to `hosts` file next line: `127.0.0.1	backend.app.local mailer.app.local`
 * Download project `git clone https://gitlab.com/akazakou/backend.git`
 * Go to the folder with project `cd backend`
 * Now you can run project with command `docker-compose up`
-* List of available API Endpoints will be accessible by link http://localhost:3000/docs (Default login: admin / password123)
+* List of available API Endpoints will be accessible by link http://backend.app.local (Default login: admin / password)
+* All emails will not be sent, but will be catches in http://mailer.app.local web interface

 ## Standalone Setup